kbcMichal/snowflake_build_handbook/README.md

 2. Click **CREATE TABLE**
     ![Create table](images/create_table.png)
-    - Keboola creates so called `configuration row` for each selected table.
+    - Keboola automatically creates a `configuration row` for each selected table.
 Click the row to enter the row configuration details.
         ![Configuration row](images/config_row.png)
     - In the detailed settings we can configure incremental fetching as well as loading to Keboola, primary keys or even use the “advanced mode” to enter a SQL statement instead.
-That statement would be executed by Keboola in the source MySQL database and the result would be processed and stored in Keboola.
+This statement will be executed by Keboola in the source MySQL database, and the result will then be processed and stored in Keboola.
 We’ll keep the settings default, as it is.

 3. Click **RUN** to execute the connector job to fetch the data into Keboola's backend (Snowflake).
     ![Run extractor](images/run_extractor.png)